An error occurred!

 Back in his home town in South Africa, Theo coordinated a local PD support group and was very passionate about creating awareness of Parkinson’s and living life to his fullest capability.
 Theo passed away in 2020.
 In her dad’s memory, Margaret hosts this annual Open Day for the local Parkinson’s community at Glenella which she owns with her husband, Rowan.

 Natasha is a community dance artist and early childhood educator with extensive experience and qualifications from Italy, the UK, and Australia.
-She graduated from the Trinity Laban Conservatoire of Music and Dance in London with Specialists Diplomas in Dance Studies and Choreological Studies.
+She graduated from Trinity Laban Conservatoire of Music and Dance in London with Specialists Diplomas in Dance Studies and Choreological Studies.
 While pursuing her career in creative movement practice, performance and dance teaching in community settings, Natasha has facilitated performing arts programs across Europe before relocating to Sydney and the Blue Mountains (NSW), in 2014.

 Dominique is a Senior Neurological Physiotherapist working with Advance Rehab Centre (ARC).
 She has been working with people with neurological conditions for over 15 years with experience in both the public hospital and private sectors.